 Leetify Rating is a win rate impact based and economy-adjusted player rating system for CS:GO.
-It rewards players based not only on who deals the final point of damage but also on the outcome of and contributions to all the duels they take part in.
+It rewards players based not only on who deals the final point of damage but also on the outcome of and contributions to all the kills they take part in.

-We will take an in-depth look at each of these concepts below.
+That's the quick summary!
+If you want to get into the details, we will take an in-depth look at each of these concepts below.

 Win probability model based points